PowerShell/DscResources/DscResource.Template/TEMPLATE_README.md

 #### DSCResources

-This folder contain the actual resource in this resource module.
+This folder contains the actual resources in this resource module.

 #### Modules